The ARGANZ Executive Committee invites all RANZCR radiology registrars to submit an abstract for a research project to present at the ARGANZ Meeting.

 Presenters will be requested to provide permission for a recording of the presentation with slides and voice to be available to delegates via the ARGANZ website following the meeting

-- FIRST PRIZE: A trip to ESGAR within two years from the prize being awarded.
+• 1st PRIZE: A trip to The European Society of Gastrointestinal and Abdominal Imaging (ESGAR) within two years from the prize being awarded.
 Includes return economy airfare from Australia or New Zealand, ESGAR registration and suitable accommodation for the duration of the conference.
 The prize value is up to a fixed amount determined by the ARGANZ executive each year.
 The winner will be reimbursed on submission of relevant receipts and documentation.
+It is a requirement that the winner submits a short write up documenting their experience with the MRP and their trip to Europe and their attendance at the ESGAR conference.
+They are also required to submit at least one photo of their trip.
+The write up and the photograph will be published online and in print for the marketing or ARGANZ and the Mendelson research prize.

-- RUNNER UP PRIZE: Complimentary registration to the ARGANZ annual meeting the following year (or two years after by negotiation).
+• RUNNER UP PRIZE: Complimentary registration to the ARGANZ annual meeting the following year (or two years after by negotiation) plus $1000 reimbursement on flights and accommodation on submission of receipts.

-- Oral presentations are accredited for the RANZCR Part 2 Project
+• Oral presentations are accredited for the RANZCR Part 2 Project (transitional trainees)